Skip to Content

 How Are Movement Disorders Treated?

 At the Neurology Consultants Of Houston, we work to personalize each patient’s therapy toward their particular neurological condition and the symptoms they suffer from.
-We offer drug therapies to help control the symptoms of your neurological condition and physical or occupational therapy to help maintain or restore your ability to control your movements.
+We offer multiple methods, such as drug therapies and Deep Brain Stimulation (DBS) to help control your movements.
 We also offer injections to help prevent muscle contractions.
 We will work with you to find what treatment best suits your unique needs.

 Contact Neurology Consultants Of Houston Today